 Depending on where you live, it may be feasible to drive to Disney World—thousands of people make the journey by car every day, and the area is well equipped to handle plenty of vehicles.
 Taking your car to Disney can save you a lot of money on travel expenses, particularly if you are vacationing with a large group.
 Although an airplane may get you to Orlando more quickly, the cost may be prohibitive.

-Once you arrive, you will have the option of bypassing the Disney transportation system and using your own vehicle instead.
+When you arrive, you will have the option of bypassing the Disney transportation system and using your own vehicle to travel between parks.

 Prepare for the Drive

 Before you leave home, make sure your car is ready to travel.
 Check your tires, get any maintenance done, and remove any non-essential items from the trunk and passenger areas.
 Consider adding the following to your car before your trip, just in case: